That projected dollar amount results from a 31.2% advance compared to $505.7 billion five years earlier during 2021.

 Mexican importers spent the most on the following 10 subcategories of electronic equipment including consumer electronics.

-Among these import subcategories, Mexican purchases of solar power diodes or semi-conductors (up 36.1%), electrical converters and power units (up 23.2%), then insulated wire or cable (up 23%) grew at the fastest pace from 2021 to 2022.
+Among these import subcategories, Mexican purchases of phone devices including smartphones (up 20.3%), insulated wire or cable (up 19.7%) then electronic integrated circuits and microassemblies (up 12.9%) grew at the fastest pace from 2024 to 2025.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported electronics among Mexican businesses and consumers.